Health Resources

 • Lower back pain

 If an individual has uterine fibroids but has no symptoms, she may not need treatment.
-However, regular check-ups are required to monitor fibroid growth.
-Since fibroids are hormone-dependant, they usually decrease in size after menopause.
+However, regular check-ups may be required to monitor fibroid growth.
+Since fibroids are hormone-dependent, they usually decrease in size after menopause.

 For mild symptoms such as pain, your doctor may suggest pain-relievers.